JusOConnor/Not-Another-Machine-Learning-Project/README.md

 Step5.fMain(cfg)
 ```

-The two previosuly mentioned Jupyter notebooks have these steps prebuilt.
+The two previously mentioned Jupyter notebooks have these steps prebuilt.

 #### Backtesting and Walkforward - Optional Analytics
-Both of these have two functions you will use.
+Both have two functions you will use.
 The fMain() performs the analysis on individual Tickers.
 The combine_backtest_files() and combine_walkforward_files() functions combine the results from each.
 The combine functions are optional and make importing the data into programs like PowerBI and Excel easier since it combines the results into single files for import rather than having to link each Ticker's output individually.
 ___